Pulmonary Fibrosis | Symptoms | Causes | Risk Factors | Diagnosis | Treatment | Prevention

 • Discomfort in the chest.

 The condition is known to hit older adults first.
-Your symptoms may seem minor at first.
+The symptoms may seem minor at first.
 It might progress over time.
 The symptoms can vary from one person to another.
 Some patients with pulmonary fibrosis become severely ill.

 What Causes Pulmonary Fibrosis?